mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 the Ancient manufacturing complexes and matter synthesisers but there are far more potent machines still functioning in the depths of the city.
-A teleport grid connects different regions of the city, allowing an individual to step across ten thousand kilometres as easily as he walks across the room.
+A teleport grid connects different regions of the city, allowing an individual to step across ten thousand kilometers as easily as he walks across the room.
 Reactors draw power directly from the fabric of the universe, powering cyclopean machines that the Florians tend but do not understand.
 An Ancient warship
-+ sentient and awesomely powerful – slumbers in a dock a hundred kilometres below the surface.
++ sentient and awesomely powerful – slumbers in a dock a hundred kilometers below the surface.
 It is from this vessel, not any crashed Aslan scout, that the Florians learned the secrets of Jump.

 Here, too, are the clone vats where new Floriani are produced,